Fierce backlash in Beijing to Biden likening Xi to a dictator comes as he hopes for a thaw - KESQ

 Whether the new acrimony further derails a “thaw” in US-China ties, something that Biden has openly hoped for, remained an open question.

-Officials at the White House didn’t rush to clarify Biden’s remark.
+Officials at the White House made no attempt to clarify Biden’s remark.
 And while some US officials expressed surprise after reading the president’s quotes, there was little to indicate he misspoke while detailing his view of the spy balloon incident earlier this year that temporarily caused a pause in US-China relations.

 “The reason why Xi Jinping got very upset in terms of when I shot that balloon down with two boxcars full of spy equipment in it is he didn’t know it was there,” Biden told Democratic donors underneath a white tent in a backyard in Marin County.
 “No, I’m serious.
 That was the great embarrassment for dictators, when they didn’t know what happened.”